aws-samples/aws-serverless-security-workshop/docs/01-add-authentication/README.md

 ### <a name="1A"></a>Module 1A: Create a Cognito User Pool and hosted domain

 **[Amazon Cognito](https://aws.amazon.com/cognito)** provides a managed service for simplifying identity management for your apps.
-In order to
+To enable our clients to authenticate against Cognito, we need to configure a Cognito user pool and an associated domain name.

 1. As a preparation for this module, we have already provisioned a Cognito User Pool.
 Review it under the **Resources** section of `template.yaml`: